fergald/docs/explainers/permissions-policy-deprecate-unload.md

 ## What is this?

-This is a proposal to disable running unload handlers by default and to add for a new [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md) entry that will allow them to be re-enabled by sites which cannot easily stop using them.
+This is a proposal to disable running `unload` handlers by default and to add a new [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md) entry that will allow them to be re-enabled by sites which cannot easily stop using them.

-Permissions-Policy is a mechanism for controlling individual page's access to features.
-This proposal would add a way for a page to opt out of firing unload handlers while allowing exceptions.

 ## Background

 ### Unload reliability

-According to [Nic Jansma's survey](https://nicj.net/beaconing-in-practice/#beaconing-reliability-unload), unload runs 95%+ of the time on desktop Chrome, Edge and Firefox but considerably less (57%-68%) on mobile browsers.
+According to [Nic Jansma's survey](https://nicj.net/beaconing-in-practice/#beaconing-reliability-unload), `unload` handlers runs 95%+ of the time on desktop Chrome, Edge and Firefox but considerably less (57%-68%) on mobile browsers and Safari desktop which already prioritize BFCaching over running `unload` handlers.

-Unload is unreliable on mobile because mobile OSes kill tabs and apps in the background.
+`unload` handlers are unreliable on mobile because mobile OSes kill tabs and apps in the background.
 For some time,
-developers have been [advised](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#the-unload-event) not to use unload handlers.
+developers have been [advised](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#the-unload-event) not to use `unload` handlers.

 ### Unload as specced

-Unload is [currently specced](https://whatpr.org/html/4288/browsing-the-web.html#unloading-documents) to run when the document is destroyed
+`unload` handlers are [currently specced](https://whatpr.org/html/4288/browsing-the-web.html#unloading-documents) to run when the document is destroyed
 *unless* "the user agent does not intend to keep document alive in a session history entry".
-This means that unload only runs if the document will not enter BFCache, i.e. a main-frame navigation where BFCaching is not allowed or a subframe navigation.
+This means that `unload` handlers only runs if the document will not enter BFCache, i.e. a main-frame navigation where BFCaching is not allowed or a subframe navigation.